narstybits/MacOS-DuckyScripts/GoodUSB Readme.md

 </div>

 <h3>
-<p align="center">Welcome to the <a href="https://github.com/narstybits/MacOS-DuckyScripts/tree/main/Goodusb">GOODUSB folder</a> of Narsty's Ducky Script repository!</p>
+<p align="left">Welcome to the <a href="https://github.com/narstybits/MacOS-DuckyScripts/tree/main/Goodusb">GOODUSB folder</a> of Narsty's Ducky Script repository!</p>

-<p align="center">This folder contains Ducky Scripts that focus on providing utility and helpful functionality to your system.</p>
+<p align="left">This folder contains Ducky Scripts that focus on providing utility and helpful functionality to your system.</p>

 <h1 align="center">What Are GOODUSB Scripts?